Pose Priors from Language Models: Experiments

-In this section, we evaluate \methodname when using a different LMM.
-We use LLaVA-NeXT 34B (i.e. LLaVA v1.6) \cite{liu2023llava} as the LMM.
-We find that the model does not perform well in directly generating the table of constraints from the image.
-This is presumably a result of a weaker language model in LLaVA compared to GPT4 Therefore, we instead generate a caption from the LMM, and we feed the caption alone to GPT4 in order to convert it into a table of constraints.
-We evaluated a few different prompts on the validation sets and chose the prompts with the best performance therein.
-For the two-person experiments, we use the following prompt for LLaVA:
+In this section, we provide test set results when LLaVA-NeXT 34B (i.e. LLaVA v1.6) \cite{liu2023llava} is used as the LMM.
+We use the caption-to-table prompting approach described in the prompt ablation study (\S~\ref{sec:results-two}).
+That is, we generate a caption from the LMM, and we feed the caption alone to GPT4 in order to convert it into a table of constraints.
+For the two-person case, the prompts are given in \S\ref{sec:supp-ablation-prompts}.
+We use a temperature of 0.3 and top-p of 0.7 when sampling from LLaVA.

-We then use the following prompt with GPT4 to rewrite the caption so that it does not mention left and right to refer to limbs, since we find that the LMM is not reliably correct in doing so: